Birthday Cake Shortbread Cookie Bites are bite size cookies filled with rainbow sprinkles. They are tender, buttery, and taste like birthday cake.

 You'll love this recipe because you only need six ingredients, most of which you already have on hand.
-What makes these shortbread cookies special is the blend of vanilla extract and almond extract.
+What makes these shortbread cookies special is the blend of vanilla extract, almond extract, and high quality butter - they taste just like a yellow birthday cake!

 Ingredients and substitutions

-Confectioner's sugar can be substituted with granulated sugar.
-For ¾ cup of confectioner's sugar, use ½ cup of granulated sugar.
+- Confectioner's sugar - Can be substituted with granulated sugar.
+For ¾ cup (85 grams) of confectioner's sugar, use ½ cup (99 grams) of granulated sugar.
+I find that confectioner's sugar, or powdered sugar, incorporates more readily into the dough, and readers seem to have an easier time with it.
+However, either option will work.

 Properly measured flour

-Because shortbread cookies contain so few ingredients, I find it even more important to properly measure your flour for this recipe.
-This is the most common mistake readers make when preparing any of my shortbread cookies, so I include this tip with every recipe now.
+Because shortbread cookies contain so few ingredients, it is critical to properly measure the flour for this recipe.
+This is the most common mistake I see in shortbread cookie reviews (whether it's my recipe or on other websites) and can ruin an entire batch of cookie dough.

-If you scoop your flour using the measuring scoop, it compacts flour into the measuring cup and adds up to 25% extra flour to your recipe.
-If you've ever had cookies that didn't spread, or felt too cakey and thick, this is likely the reason why.
+By scooping flour using the measuring scoop, this compacts the flour into the measuring cup and adds up to 25% extra flour to your recipe.
+If you've ever had cookies that didn't spread, felt too cakey and thick, or tasted bland, this is likely the reason why.

 Birthday Cake Shortbread Cookie Bites